dmfarcas/clipboard-manager/README.md

 Works on OS X, Windows and Linux.
-Tested only on Arch Linux + KDE, though.
+Tested only on Arch Linux + KDE and OSX, though.

 ### To do
 * Paste formatted text.
 Without executing the javascript that's contained, that is.
 * Pagination
-* Change database to mongo, load the database into an array or whatever.
 * Notifications
-* Modal to show image larger?
 * More image formats.
 Image Magick would be required tho
+* Image tagging
+* Macro shortcuts

 ### Known bugs
 * Image saving is not async - it freezes the app for a second or two.
 * A weird case in which the window loses focus, and it's gone until it's focused manually.
 Huh.
-* Database sometimes decides to go crazy.
-Might be my fault, either way it'll be moved to mongodb or something.
+Doesn't happen on OSX, dunno about Windows.